MEXICO City has topped an Airbnb poll that reveals the most in-demand destinations for the 2018/19 Christmas holiday season.

 The essential sights to see in 48 hours include the Teotihuacan pyramids, the canals of Xochimilco, Zócalo and Avenida Amsterdam in the trendy Condesa neighbourhood.

 Once at the top, you’re feel like a warrior from 100BC taking in the magnificence of the palaces and temples that stretch out for over eight square miles.
-You’ll then want to come down and cross the Valley of Death to trek up the Moon Pyramid for more incredible views.
+You’ll then come down and cross the Valley of Death to trek up the Moon Pyramid for more incredible views.

 Afterwards, drop in to the museum to see the large collection of stone paintings, figures and bones that archaeologists have collected over the decades.
-No-one knows who built this City of Gods, and the name Teotihuacan was given by the Aztecs when they discovered it almost 1,000 years later.
+No-one knows who built this City of Gods, and the name Teotihuacan was only given by the Aztecs when they discovered it almost 1,000 years later.

 Book a half-day tour where you’ll get picked up from your hotel in CDMX.
 The site gets crowded so it’s best to go in the morning and you’ll also avoid the searing heat of the afternoon.

-Back in the City, take a wander through the Historic Centre starting at Zócalo known also as Constitution Square.
+Back in the city, take a wander through the Historic Centre starting at Zócalo known also as Constitution Square.

-Here, you’ll be standing where the Aztecs believed to be the centre of the world and today this is where the president shouts “Viva México” on the eve of Independence Day (16th September) to a cheering crowd of up to half a million people.
+Here you’ll be standing where the Aztecs believed to be the centre of the world and today this is where the president shouts “Viva México” on the eve of Independence Day (16th September) to a cheering crowd of up to half a million people.

 Many of the city’s top cultural landmarks are located in this area, which is the largest plaza in Latin America.
 Stop to admire the Aztec’s sacred Mayor Templo (Great Temple) built around 1325.

-Then visit the grand Metropolitan Cathedral built by the Spanish soon after the conquest and which took more than two centuries to complete from 1573 to 1813.
+Next visit the grand Metropolitan Cathedral built by the Spanish soon after the conquest and which took more than two centuries to complete from 1573 to 1813.